X-MQSI/Blog/content/post/About me/index.md

 A third year high school student studying at Haikou Experimental High School (just a plaything for the principal).

+There are two main internet names used: 山雨欲来风满楼/恍惚交错落花雨 Pen names include: 寻轩/清水
+Sometimes I also use a pseudonym: 林星萱
+If you want to address me directly, I hope you can use the pen name "寻轩".

 A 東方Project Enthusiast😇

-Attempted to learn C++(shit), Rust (give up), ASP (fail), PHP (not implemented), Python/Micro Python (Power By GPT), and even wrote poorly in HTML/CSS/JavaScript (laughs); Having tinkered with entry-level embedded/electronic design, I have not yet achieved the goal of lighting up an MCU.
-I look forward to continuing to work hard; I have learned a little experimental chemistry (just to the extent that I won't blow up the laboratory); Understand some basic RF knowledge, only understand that some antennas pointing towards mobile phones have poor signal; Skilled in network engineering, capable of torturing and exploding routers;
+Attempted to learn C++(shit), Rust (give up), ASP (fail), PHP (not implemented), Python/Micro Python (Power By GPT), and even wrote poorly in HTML/CSS/JavaScript (haha);
+Having tinkered with entry-level embedded/electronic design, I have not yet achieved the goal of lighting up an MCU.
+I look forward to continuing to work hard;
+I have learned a little experimental chemistry (just to the extent that I won't blow up the laboratory); Understand some basic RF knowledge, only understand that some antennas pointing towards mobile phones have poor signal; Skilled in network engineering, capable of torturing and exploding routers;
 **Attempting to create a simple satellite with vague knowledge**

 Understand some layout design (skill point: -1).
 Having written one point eight part essay (thesis), proficient in the formatting of eight part essays; Participated in the layout design work of the Library Daily and received widespread negative reviews.